Issues

 Overview

-Partnerships, the backbone of the U.S. economy, are facing unprecedented challenges from proposed tax changes by politicians and regulators.
-These changes, driven by the desire to increase taxes on individuals and businesses, pose a significant threat to the economic landscape and the millions of Americans employed by partnerships.
+Partnerships, the backbone of the U.S. economy, are facing unprecedented challenges from proposed tax changes by politicians and aggressive actions by regulators.
+These changes, driven by the desire to increase taxes on individuals and businesses, or to impose a political ideology beyond the letter of the law, create a significant threat to the economic landscape and the millions of Americans employed by partnerships.

 Recent Developments

-Now, with the infusion of $83 billion in additional funding from the Inflation Reduction Act, the IRS has undertaken an unprecedented ramp-up of audits and enforcement activities, including a high profile campaign to target American partnerships.
-Last year they announced the hiring of more than 3,700 new agents and to broaden the reach to main street and individuals through the Small Business/Self Employed unit within the Agency.
+With the infusion of tens of billions in additional funding from the 2022 Inflation Reduction Act, the IRS has undertaken an unprecedented ramp-up of audits and enforcement activities, including a high-profile campaign to target American partnerships.
+In 2023 they announced the hiring of more than 3,700 new agents and to broaden the reach to main street and individuals through the Small Business/Self Employed unit within the Agency.
+In 2024 the Biden IRS proposed new rules that would unlawfully restrict how partnerships operate, create new, costly and needless reporting requirements, and granted auditors broad and unlawful investigative authority to use to open new audits and force settlements of on-going audits.
+The Administration also reorganized the agency to dedicate more people and resources to target partnerships and the citizens that participate in them.

 Impact